DistributedSystems-UFG/cliente-servidor-com-zeromq-matheus14maia/README.md

 ### Next, configure the IP address and port number of the server's machine in the const.py file

 Note: Make sure that this repo is cloned in all the machines used for this experiment.
+(Se estiver testando localmente, pode usar `HOST = "127.0.0.1"` no `const.py`).

 ### Then, run the client and server: